 Wood shingles have a style all their own.
 However, property owners should take safety into account.
 In a very dry, highly treed area that is deliberately well secluded, wood shingles may not be the best options.
 Many cities are now limiting the addition of a “newly” constructed or “newly added” wood shingled roof.
-Some areas of Colorado are now limited by the cities also, which allow for the replacement of no more than 50% of a wood roofing structure.
-If you are thinking you might be interested in a new or newly re-roofed wood shingle home, please share this with your Mountain State Roofing Consultant, who will be familiar with the specific rules and requirements of your geographical area, as well as what most local insurance recommendations are.
+Some areas of Colorado are now limited by the cities also, which allow for the replacement of no more than 50% of a wood structure.
+If you are thinking you might be interested in a new or newly re-roofed wood shingle home, please share this with your Mountain State Consultant, who will be familiar with the specific rules and requirements of your geographical area, as well as what most local insurance recommendations are.

 Clay Tile –

-The most elite roofing material is considered by many to be clay tile.
+The most elite material is considered by many to be clay tile.
 It is durable and can last up to 100 years or more.
 These heirloom looking roofs are especially appropriate for large antique or historic properties or national landmarks, and those with “old style” classic romantic architectural preferences.

 Concrete Tile Denver–

 Concrete tile is attractive, durable and highly sought after in high-end real estate properties.
-Concrete tile is amongst the highest rated weather resilient construction roofing materials, proving to also improve energy efficiency, as well.
+Concrete tile is among the highest rated weather resilient construction materials, proving to also improve energy efficiency, as well.
 They come in many natural shades, can significantly improve curb appeal, and overall property value, while in some geographical areas also earning lower insurance premiums.

-Metal Roofing Denver –
+Metal Roofs Denver –

 Nothing sounds like a Metal roof in a gentle rain!
 Historical buildings, heirloom or landmark properties, “old-style” architectural buildings, and even palatial estates are often donned in artistically applied Metal roofing sheets or shingles.
-In fact, metal roofing is considered “high art” in many government and historic districts and communities.
-The low weight of metal roofing makes it an easy addition to most any roof configuration, and the roofs are also esthetically attractive.
-The most common roofing materials that are utilized for metal roofing or re-roofing projects are steel, copper, lead or aluminum.
+In fact, metal is considered “high art” in many government and historic districts and communities.
+The low weight of metal makes it an easy addition to most any roof configuration, and the roofs are also aesthetically attractive.
+The most common materials that are utilized for metal roofing or re-roofing projects are steel, copper, lead or aluminum.
 The decision to add a metal roof should not be taken lightly, as this material is not inexpensive.
-Our roofing experts are experienced at designing, installing and maintaining metal roofing solutions.
+Our experts are experienced at designing, installing and maintaining metal roofing solutions.

 Flat Roofs –